ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function requires a cell volume `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell volumes can be computed.
-The required ancillary variable ``volcello`` can be attached to the main dataset as described in :ref:`ancillary_variables`.
+The required supplementary variable ``volcello`` can be attached to the main dataset as described in :ref:`supplementary_variables`.

 No depth coordinate is required as this is determined by Iris.